ds5500/project-Samee-Mushtak-25/README.md

 conda config --set channel_priority strict
 ```

-While in this directory, run the following conda commands to create the required conda environment:
+While in this directory, run the following conda commands to create the required conda environment (see [Comments on Reproducibility](#comments-on-reproducibility)):

 ```
 conda create -n trna python=3.12